What Changed in the TradingView Alternatives Market in 2026

 Stay on TradingView.
 No alternative replicates Pine Script or the social/script ecosystem.
 Consider running ChartingLens in parallel for AI features and research data that TradingView does not cover.

-If you trade futures, forex, or commodities
+If you trade futures or need order-flow depth

-If you primarily trade options
+If you primarily trade US options

 If you primarily invest fundamentally